 About the Service Learning and Education Program in Ecuador- Winter Program

 Escuela (School) Atahualpa is a relatively new school outside of Quito in Ecuador.
 They currently do not have any physical education or a curriculum for the students.
-This course would combine Spanish majors and Physical Education majors expertise to teach the children in the school and at the same time providing equipment and lessons (curriculum) for the teachers to follow.
-Spanish majors would translate lesson plans and lessons for the physical education majors so they can teach effectively.
+This course would combine students with an interest in Spanish language and translation with Physical Education majors expertise to teach the children in the school and at the same time providing equipment and lessons (curriculum) for the teachers to follow.
+Students interested in Spanish would translate lesson plans and lessons for the physical education majors so they can teach effectively.
 Everyone would learn the culture, language, and instructional approaches that work.

 •The student will understand Ecuadorian culture related to physical activity norms.